-The TAS3002 device is a system-on-a-chip that replaces conventional analog equalization to perform digital parametric equalization, dynamic range compression, and loudness contour.
+The TAS3004 device is a system-on-a-chip that replaces conventional analog equalization to perform digital parametric equalization, dynamic range compression, and loudness contour.
 Additionally, this device provides high-quality, soft digital volume, bass, and treble control.
-All control parameters are uploaded from an outside MCU through the I2C slave port or from an external EEPROM through the I2C master port.
+All control parameters are uploaded through the I2C port from an outside MCU through the I2C slave port or from an external EPROM through the I2C master port.

-The TAS3002 device also has an integrated 24-bit stereo codec with two I2C-selectable, single-ended inputs per channel.
+The TAS3004 device also has an integrated 24-bit stereo codec with two I2C-selectable, single-ended inputs per channel.

 The digital parametric equalization consists of seven cascaded, independent biquad filters per channel.
-Each biquad filter has five 24-bit coefficients that can be configured into many different filter functions (such as band-pass, high-pass, and low-pass).
+Each biquad filter has five 24-bit coefficients that can be configured into many different filter functions (such as bandpass, high pass, and low pass).